Woodlands Youth Crew

 Youth engage in a variety of projects, which can include trail maintenance and the creation of new rustic woodland pathways; planting native species of flora to create a thriving forest, and removing invasive weeds that impact the health of the woodlands and its waterways.
 Throughout the sessions, Woodlands Youth Crew members are able to see the areas they work on transform into healthier, more resilient ecosystems and, in turn, come to understand the importance of their individual contribution to the health and longevity of Prospect Park.

-The Woodlands Youth Crew is made possible by New York-Presbyterian Brooklyn Methodist Hospital.
+The Woodlands Youth Crew receives generous support from the Carol and Edmund Blake Foundation, the Gray Foundation, and New York-Presbyterian Brooklyn Methodist Hospital.